Please visit our knowledgebase, where you can search for helpful information, ask a question, or chat live with one of our customer care agents.

 - What is a micro USB to USB OTG Adapter used for?

 This adapter is used to connect USB 2.0 supported devices to SHIELD.
-For example, if you want to connect an Xbox 360 wired controller to SHIELD for use in Console Mode, you will need this adapter as SHIELD has a micro USB port.
+For example, if you want to connect an Xbox 360 wired controller to SHIELD for use in Console Mode, you'll need this adapter as SHIELD has a micro USB port.

 - What type of micro USB to USB OTG Adapter do I need to support USB 2.0 based devices?